rancher/fleet/docs/namespaces.md

 It is possible to create a GitRepo that will deploy across namespaces.
 The primary purpose of this is so that a central privileged team can manage common configuration for many clusters that are managed by different teams.
-The way this is accomplished is by creating a `BundleNamespaceMapping` resource in a clusters.
+The way this is accomplished is by creating a `BundleNamespaceMapping` resource in a cluster.

 If you are creating a `BundleNamespaceMapping` resource it is best to do it in a namespace that only contains `GitRepos` and no `Clusters`.
 It seems to get confusing if you have Clusters in the same repo as the cross namespace `GitRepos` will still